Simao-Santos/differ/README.md

 # For the Developers

 ### Adding tests to frontend and backend
+Every time a new feature is implemented, unit tests for it should be added.
+Before accepting a merge request, the developers have to make sure that this rule is being followed.

 To add test files to the **frontend** and **backend** you should add them in this folder (t1g1/fe/tests) and this (t1g1/be/tests), respectively.
 They should have the same file name format as the example there: *filename*.test.js.

 To know how to make tests for the backend you can see [here](https://dev.to/nedsoft/testing-nodejs-express-api-with-jest-and-supertest-1km6) for example.
 For the frontend I also found [this](https://jestjs.io/docs/en/tutorial-react).
 But obviously you can see anywhere how to make them.